 The agency resolved the brain tumor issue before the initial approval of aspartame in 1981.
 A Public Board of Inquiry (PBOI) was convened in 1980 by the Agency to review the scientific data presented by G.D.
 Searle and Company relating to the safety of aspartame.
 These independent scientific advisors to the Agency concluded that aspartame did not cause brain damage.
 At the same time, they said that there was not sufficient scientific evidence presented to the PBOI that aspartame did not cause brain tumors in rats.
 Therefore, the PBOI recommended against approval of aspartame at that time and concluded that further study was needed.

-More from our magazine: Spiced Chicken with Apples
+More from our magazine: Chinese Chicken

 In 1981 after extensive review of the record by FDA scientists, then Commissioner Arthur Hull Hayes approved aspartame as a food additive.
 In his decision Hayes noted that additional scientific data from a Japanese study about the brain tumor issue corroborated his decision.
 The PBOI chairman later wrote in a letter to Hayes that the Japanese data would have caused that panel to give aspartame an "unqualified approval."